gward35/generative-layout/README.md

 sets height and width dimensions of "tiles" in canvas (if not passed into url the default is `53.33`)\
 usage: `tileSize=60`

+## The Seed Param
+provides an identifier or reference to a generated pattern.
+By default a `seed=0` is passed to the url

 ## The Random Param
 allows generation of random patterns everytime the user requests the url (if not passed into url the default is `false`)\
 usage: `random=true`